cea-hpc/modules/doc/source/design/variants.rst

     - like for ``setenv`` or ``*-path`` modulefile commands on this mode, ``variant`` will set the ``ModuleVariant`` array with a empty string for each variant defined in the modulefile
     - this is done to avoid the *undefined variable* error if these variables are used later in the modulefile
+    - however variant specified in module specification is used to filter modules to evaluate in *whatis* mode thanks to the *extra match search* mechanism
     - FUTURE: if the different ``version`` variant values are considered as different modulefiles in the future, then *whatis* may evaluates the ``version`` variant from module specification

 getvariant